MIFisheriesScience/MIFisheriesScience.github.io/_pages/FISH6000Assignmentguide.md

 Scientists talk - a lot.
 But it's important to be able to speak concisely, and in a way that communicates our work effectively in a short period of time.

-In class, I will introduce you to the "3 Minute Thesis."
-Your assignment is to produce and deliver a three minute talk about the research you propose to do here at MUN.

-You have a choice for this assignment:
-1. Produce and deliver a "3 Minute Thesis"-style talk, following the guidelines developed for international 3MT competitions held around the world: http://threeminutethesis.org/rules-judging-criteria (but adjusted because your talk will be about what you are GOING to do, rather than what you have already done)

-2. Produce and deliver a three-minute "speed talk."
-This differs from above in that you are permitted to use more than one slide as a visual aid.
+You will prepare a three minute proposal talk (analogous to the [3MT competitions](http://www.cags.ca/3mt.php) held around the world).

+The rules are as follows:
+	- The talk can be no more than three minutes.
+At 3:01 you will be asked to stop
+	- It should clearly outline your proposed research program
+	- You should include at least one figure, expressing your expected results in graphical format.
+This is not expected to be real data

 ## Deliverables:

-* Week 7: Present a draft talk to a small group.
+* Week 8: Present a draft talk to a small group (or, if the class is small, to the entire class).
-* Week 8: Present the final talk to the entire class.
+* Week 9: Present the final talk to the entire class.

 ## Timeline

-1. Assignment is introduced (**Week 6**)
+1. Assignment is introduced (**Week 7**)
-2. Rehearsal talk conducted in small groups (**Week 7**).
+2. Rehearsal talk conducted in small groups (**Week 8**).
-3. Submit completed proposal to instructor (**Week 8**).
+3. Submit completed proposal to instructor (**Week 9**).

 Value: 15% of course grade

 ## Grading scheme:
-Students will be judged using 3MT criteria, weighted as follows:
-  * Compliance with 3MT rules /5
+  * Compliance with rules, including length below 3 minutes /5
   * Comprehension and content /5
   * Engagement and communication /5

 # Poster

 In this assignment, you will build a 'proposal poster' - that is, a scientific poster explaining the research you plan to conduct within your graduate research program.
 In Week 7, we will discuss poster design theory, as well as the fundamentals of sound scientific poster design.
 Here, you will have the chance to develop a poster based on these principles.

 You may use a template provided as the basis for your poster, or you may design one from scratch.